Courses

 CS 7170.
 Seminar in Artificial Intelligence.
 (2-4 Hours)

-Gives students the opportunity to read and present various survey and research papers in artificial intelligence.
-May be repeated for credit for PhD students; faculty supervisor and topics vary from semester to semester.
+Offers students an opportunity to read and present various survey and research papers in artificial intelligence.
+May be repeated up to five times for a maximum of 24 semester hours.
+Faculty supervisor and topics vary from semester to semester.

 Prerequisite(s): CS 5100 with a minimum grade of C- or CS 5100 with a minimum grade of D-